tfaughnan/pingpong/README.md

 An IRC bot to make sure _other_ IRC bots respond to server pings.

-To run pingpong, tweak the environment variables in `run.sh` and then execute that file:
+The script requires a POSIX shell, awk, and socat, and requires four command-line arguments:

-`$ ./run.sh`
+`$ ./pingpong <host> <port> <nick> <chan>`

-This requires a POSIX shell, awk, and socat.
+The `openrc` directory contains init files for running pingpong as a supervised service.